 Omega-3s are considered a powerhouse for brain health, but the protective benefits are severely diminished with an increased intake of omega-6 linoleic acid.
-In fact, many researchers believe that the imbalanced “omega-6/3 ratio may be a contributing factor in the rise of mood disorders, including depression, in the Western world.”
-As the dietary intake of omega-3s decreases, the prevalence of postpartum depression, social anxiety, Bipolar Disorder, Autism Spectrum Disorder, and Attention Deficit Hyperactivity Disorder increases.
+In fact, many researchers believe that the imbalanced “omega-6/3 ratio may be a contributing factor in the rise of mood disorders in the Western world.”
+As the dietary intake of omega-3s decreases, the prevalence of mental and emotional afflictions increases.

 In addition to taking this potent brain-boosting nutrient as a supplement, you can also add these omega-3 rich foods into your daily diet: fresh fatty fish (such as salmon, mackerel, tuna, herring and sardines), flax seeds, chia seeds, walnuts, and soybeans.

 Did you know that 77% of people living in the United States have a vitamin D deficiency?
-Or, that “lower levels of vitamin D are associated with multiple mental disorders, including schizophrenia, depression, and anxiety”?
+Or, that “lower levels of vitamin D are associated with multiple mental disorders,”?
 It’s true.
-In fact, one study found a <60% decrease in vitamin D levels in patients with anxiety disorders compared to their healthy counterparts.
+In fact, one study found a <60% decrease in vitamin D levels in patients with mental health afflictions compared to their healthy counterparts.
 Additional research has shown a correlation between vitamin D deficiencies and Alzheimer’s Disease, Dementia, Autism Spectrum Disorders, and psychosis; and these are only the neurological and central nervous system disorders.
 There’s an alarmingly long list of concurrent physical health complications, too.

 Yet, despite its evident significance, the majority of people aren’t getting enough vitamin D to experience these neurological benefits.
 Soaking up some sunshine on a daily walk is crucial for physical, mental and emotional health, but it isn’t enough exposure to maintain adequate levels of the vitamin.
 Supplementation is key.
 That’s why we added it to Cured Aura.
 Your daily dose will provide you with 2,000 IU of vitamin D, which will complement your subcutaneous skin exposure for the best brain health.

 Golden milk, turmeric shots, aromatic curries — curcumin, the star ingredient, provides foodies with a host of brain health benefits.
-The spice is known to have “protective effects, including anti-inflammatory, antioxidant, anti-arthritis, pro-healing, and boosting memory cognitive functions.”
-With countless studies demonstrating its potential, curcumin “has been explored as a treatment for Alzheimer’s disease, Parkinson’s disease, depression, comorbidities of anxiety, and anxiety itself.”
+The spice is known to have “protective effects, including antioxidant, anti-arthritis, pro-healing, and boosting memory cognitive functions.”
+With countless studies demonstrating its potential, curcumin has been explored as a functional treatment numerous mental, emotional, and physical afflictions.

 One of the classic signs of (and the primary source of neurotoxicity in) Alzheimer’s disease is an increasing presence of amyloid-β protein in the brain.
 A substantial amount of recent research suggests that this golden spice, curcumin, can effectively inhibit the accumulation of this protein and cross the blood brain barrier to protect neurons from toxic aging, cognitive decline, and poor synaptic functioning.